Crix4lis/ddd-in-php/README.md

 - read about `Data Mapper patter`
 - read about `Unit of Work pattern`
 - **read more about messaging (not publishing itself) events!**
+- read about invariants in context of aggregates
+- read about database mechanism pessimistic and optimistic concurrency control